dynamid/dynamid.github.io/source/_posts/2016-01-01-Connect-IO-a-project-for-Connected-Objects.markdown

 {% img  /images/PIA.jpg %}

-This project aims at develop a set of MOOCs and SPOCs dedicated to connected objects.
-DynaMid team is present in the steering comity of the project.
+This project aims at developing a set of MOOCs and SPOCs dedicated to connected objects.
+DynaMid team is participating to the steering comity of the project.